|IT Based Tactics||✓|

-Indianapolis is the 17th largest city in the United States, with approximately 875,000 citizens.
+Indianapolis, IN is the 17th largest city in the United States, with approximately 875,000 citizens.
 Residents, businesses, police, and others have recognized the city’s substantial prostitution problem for decades, and links between commercial sex and other crimes, including sex trafficking of children and homicides committed by people specifically targeting prostituted women.
 Solutions to such problems require addressing the demand component of the commercial sex market.
 Sex trafficking of children is a well-known problem in the city.
 One of the approaches taken to address such problems have been the tactics focused on deterring sex buyers and holding them accountable.
 The first known reverse sting operation in the city occurred in 1975, and police operations have been conducted periodically since then.
 An example is a set of reverse stings occurring in several places in the city in a four-day span in January 2014, that resulted in the arrest of 22 sex buyers.
 In 1999, community and business leaders approached prosecutors and appealed for more effective responses to prostitution, complaining of the wide range of crimes and community disorders that are attracted to, and generated by, prostitution.
 The idea for a program for men who solicit prostituted persons came from a community resident.
 Although men had been arrested in the city for soliciting via reverse stings for over 20 years at that point, penalties were minimal.
 Community representatives and the Marion County Prosecutor collaborated to develop the Red Zone program, which operated from 1999 to 2015.
 The program provided a pretrial diversion option for certain offenders, which required them to take a three-hour “john school” type of class that included discussions with a community impact panel, and then to do five hours of community service in the neighborhood where they tried to purchase sex.

 The Red Zone program

 Men who were arrested for patronizing a woman engaged in prostitution in a specific geographic area, and who have no prior criminal history, were eligible for the diversion program.
 Among the unique features of the Red Zone program, when compared to other programs with a “john school” educational component, was its emphasis on the community.
 The one-day program was divided equally into a four-hour “john school” educational component, and a four-hour community service component.
-The main emphasis of the educational component was on the community: residents from the neighborhoods affected by street prostitution could engage in a moderated discussion with arrested sex buyers, in which they had a chance to convey to the men the negative impact of prostitution, how the buyers of sex drove all of those problems, and panelists could challenge the johns with questions about their behavior and their motivation.
+The main emphasis of the educational component was on the community: residents from the neighborhoods affected by street prostitution could engage in a moderated discussion with arrested sex buyers, in which they had a chance to convey to the men the negative impact of prostitution, how the buyers of sex drove all of those problems, and panelists could challenge the sex buyers with questions about their behavior and their motivation.
 Among the crimes and problems discussed were assault, rape, drug abuse, health risks, syringes and used condoms in private yards and public ways, sex buyers mistaking residents for women engaged in prostitution, loud rights among pimps, survivors, and/or buyers, and others.

 - Health Presentation and Screening: The john school component of Red Zone begins with a health department employee providing a presentation on health risks.
 Among the topics covered are discussion of local outbreaks and symptoms of chlamydia and syphilis, and gonorrhea.
 Brochures about sexually transmitted infections are provided in English and Spanish, and call-back cards are distributed.
 After the presentations, men individually have their blood drawn for a required syphilis test administered by the health department.